 Welcome to the Housing 4 Our Vets website.
 We are a Transitional Housing Program located in Rock County Wisconsin.
-As we build our new web site please visit us on Facebook to get more information.

 One out of every three homeless men who is sleeping in a doorway, alley or box in our cities and rural communities has put on a uniform and served his country.